Ylianst/MeshCentral/docs/docs/faq.md

 4. They ran it against their virtualization testing cluster.

-5. You allow anyone to connect to your rmm server (you should look into techniques to hide your server from the internet).
+5. You allow anyone to connect to your server (you should look into techniques to hide your server from the internet).

 6. Here are some examples of what that looks like.